cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.6.3 (2022-06-07) =
+* Fixed the inventory count field for Vivino feeds

+= 11.6.2 (2022-06-06) =
+* Solved a Undefined array key HTTP_HOST PHP warning

+= 11.6.1 (2022-06-01) =
+* Added some more sanitisation and escaping

+= 11.6.0 (2022-05-31) =
+* Added support for the new Skroutz additional_image requirements

+= 11.5.9 (2022-05-31) =
+* Fixed an issue where the thousand separator for discounted prices by Flycart was causing malformed prices

+= 11.5.8 (2022-05-31) =
+* Fixed issues with regards to missing sanitazion and validation

+= 11.5.7 (2022-05-29) =
+* Solved an issue with an undefined variable

+= 11.5.6 (2022-05-10) =
+* Fixed an issue with the Skroutz template, adding comma's inbetween size values

+= 11.5.5 (2022-05-05) =
+* Fixed a PHP notice introduced in the previous release

+= 11.5.4 (2022-04-29) =
+* Added the alt text attribute for Pinterest feeds
+* Added price attributes with thousand and decimal separators in it (mainly for TikTok)

+= 11.5.3 (2022-04-22) =
+* Removed all Facebook references in the plugin title and description

+= 11.5.2 (2022-04-15) =
+* Tested for compatibility with WooCommerce 6.4

+= 11.5.1 (2022-04-07) =
+* Fixed a multiply issue for price, regular price and sale price attributes that used a komma as decimal separator

+= 11.5.0 (2022-04-04) =
+* Added the Glami templates for Slovakia and the Czech Republic

+= 11.4.9 (2022-03-30) =
+* Changed the wpdb::prepare query string

+= 11.4.8 (2022-03-29) =
+* Implemented a rounding feature for WooCommerce bundled products

+= 11.4.7 (2022-03-28) =
+* Added two new fields to the Google Shopping template: Short title and Excluded countries for Shopping ads

+= 11.4.6 (2022-03-23) =
+* The WooCommerce Composite plugin returned sale prices of 0.00.
+When this happens our plugin removes that sale price from the feeds

+= 11.4.5 (2022-03-22) =
+* Reverting the rounding on two decimals for bundled products as WooCommerce is not always returning int|float values

+= 11.4.4 (2022-03-21) =
+* Added links to TranslatePress tutorial
+* Fixed an issue with the WooCommerce bundled product plugin that returned prices with more than 2 decimals

+= 11.4.3 (2022-03-17) =
+* Fixed an issue for bundled products where VAT was added twice

+= 11.4.2 (2022-03-16) =
+* Simplified the SQL query that retrieved custom attribute names so it uses less memory

+= 11.4.1 (2022-03-15) =
+* Added 4 new Google Shopping fields in the template: product height, product length, product width and product weight

+= 11.4.0 (2022-03-14) =
+* Added encoding for percentage characters
+* Fixed a rounding error which one does on strings instead of int|floats

+= 11.3.9 (2022-03-10) =
+* Checked for compatibility with WooCommerce 6.3
+* Fixed a rounding error which one does on strings instead of int|floats

+= 11.3.8 (2022-03-07) =
+* Added the new custom number fields to the Facebook / Instragram template

+= 11.3.7 (2022-03-06) =
+* Solved an issue with an undefined variable in the Google pixel feature

 = 11.3.6 (2022-02-24) =
 * Fixed a floatval issue that occured when calculating prices for bundled products